GrottoPress/cryflare/docs/00-GETTING-STARTED.md

 ## Getting Started

 *Cryflare* is a low-level API client for *Cloudflare&reg;* v4.
-It features an intuitive interface that maps perfectly to the *Cloudflare* API.
+It features an intuitive interface that maps directly to the *Cloudflare* API.

 ### Architecture